OneSilverBullet/silvergamer.github.io/_posts/2023-11-22-circuit-switching-network.md

 ## 4.4  CIRCUIT SWITCHES

-A network is frequently represented as a cloud that connects multiple users as shown in Figure 4.33a.
+A network is frequently represented as a cloud that connects multiple users(as 4.33a).

-A **circuit-switched network** is **a generalization of a physical cable** in the sense that it provides **connectivity** that **allows information to flow between inputs and outputs** to the network.
+A **circuit-switched network** is **a generalization of a physical cable** in the sense that it provides **connectivity that allows information to flow between inputs and outputs** to the network.

-Unlike a cable, however, a network is geographically distributed and consists of **a graph of transmission lines (that is, links) interconnected by switches(nodes)**.

-As shown in Figure 4.33b, the function of a circuit switch is to transfer the signal that arrives **at a given input to an appropriate output**.
-* The **interconnection of a sequence of transmission links and circuit switches** enables **the flow of information between inputs and outputs in the network**.
+The function of a circuit switch is to **transfer the signal that arrives at a given input to an appropriate output**.
+The interconnection of a sequence of **transmission links** and **circuit switches** enables the flow of information between inputs and outputs in the network.

 <figure>
     <a href="https://raw.githubusercontent.com/OneSilverBullet/SilverGamer.GitHub.io/gh-pages/_img/Telecommunication/_433.png"><img src="https://raw.githubusercontent.com/OneSilverBullet/SilverGamer.GitHub.io/gh-pages/_img/Telecommunication/_433.png" align="center"></a>